-All modules provide module handbooks for the students as paper copies and also on the Blackboard VLE.
+All modules provide module handbooks for the students.
 These include planned teaching activity, attendance requirements, assessment brief(s), assessment criteria and reading lists.

 The VLE 'Blackboard' has a section dedicated to the Environmental subject areas (Environmental Science and Ecology).
 This acts as a notice board for events, employment and volunteering activities.
 Details of Course Management Committees, Annual Evaluation and External Examiners' reports are posted here for the students to read.
-Past Independent Studies in the subject area are available as is information on staff details and StAR contacts.
-Additionally there are discussions for a posted on the site.
+Past Independent Studies in the subject area are available as is information on staff details and Student Course Representative contacts.
+Additionally there are discussions fora posted on the site.